 Here you can get beautiful, giant, Japanese parasols for ¥1000 (about AUD$11), cute purses and wallets in traditional Japanese print fabric, woodblock prints, kimonos, tea sets, traditional bronze tea kettles, 1000’s of mobile phone accessories, lanterns, geisha dolls, chopsticks, pet kimonos, washi paper, ninja stuff and all sorts of things!

 For the latest in cool head to Takeshita Street (yes, that’s the name, it’s pronounced Takeshta) in Harajuku.
 Here you’ll find all the pop culture trends, lolita and cosplay items you could ever wish for.
 Be aware that Japanese sizes do tend to run on the small side for clothes and shoes.
+The area is also known for its crazy desserts like rainbow fairy-floss (cotton candy) and crepes.
+Try the creme brulee crepe from Com Crepe, it’s amazing!

 For electronics, you can’t beat Akihabara for nerd gear and that includes anime stuff.
 If you’re looking for something in particular, do some research beforehand as a lot of the shops are hidden in buildings above street level.